Trinomials with high differential uniformity: Introduction

-In this paper we show how we can adapt the methods of \cite{V} and \cite{AHV} so we can transfer the property of high differential uniformity to some trinomials of degree $m$ when $m-1 \in \mathcal{M}$ and $m$ is divisible by $4$.
-The methods of \cite{AHV} rely on the use of the Chebotarev density theorem which necessitates to compare monodromy groups in order to ensure that some Galois extensions of function fields are geometric.
-It requires a characterization of Morse polynomials given in an Appendix of Geyer in \cite{JardenRazon}.
-This characterization involves the property for a polynomial to have distinct critical values, and a key point of our work (which is developed in subsection \ref{subsection:distinct_critical_values}) is the transfer of this property to the case of trinomials.
+The methods and the sets of degrees we have handled to ensure that some arithmetic and geometric monodromy groups coincide are quite different depending on the parity of the degrees.
+Nevertheless, we manage here to deduce a result from the odd case to the even one.
+Indeed, we are able to transfer the property of high differential uniformity to some trinomials of degree $m$ when $m-1 \in \mathcal{M}$ and $m$ is divisible by $4$.
+To be more precise, the comparison of the monodromy groups requires a characterization of Morse polynomials given in an Appendix of Geyer in \cite{JardenRazon}.
+This characterization involves the property for a polynomial to have distinct critical values, and a key point of our work (which is developed in subsection \ref{subsection:distinct_critical_values}) is the study of the algebraic set of polynomials of fixed degree which fail to have distinct critical values.

+Finally, our main result has the interesting corollary of supporting the exceptional almost perfect nonlinear conjecture.
+We contextualize and we explain this contribution in the last section.